Praxelis clematidea flower

 • Glufosinate-ammonium provides control for 4 to 6 weeks, but it regrows and recovers due to the limited movement of glufosinate.

 • Glyphosate.
-You can use Glyphosate as to control Giant Bluetop under APVMA Permit 11463.
+You can use Glyphosate to control Giant Bluetop under APVMA Permit 11463.
 If you use Glyphosate, and water quality is an issue then use ProForce Manta Ray.

 • Renegade.
 Renegade stops the germination of Giant Bluetop for up to 12 months, and reduces the need for multiple herbicide applications.